joacimtag/joacimtag.github.io/cv.md

 - **2009-2011** Seminar series organizer

 ### Internal Presentations
+- **2023** Research presentation for the board of Helsinki GSE, Helsinki
 - **2023** ChatGPT in Research, Stockholm
 - **2023** Research presentation for the board of IFN, Stockholm
 - **2020** Research presentation for the board of IFN, Stockholm